uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

 =========================================

 To work with HTML source code for the content you create in the visual editor, select **HTML**  in the editor toolbar.
-The HTML source code editor opens:
+The HTML source code editor opens.

 .. image:: ../../../shared/building_and_running_chapters/Images/HTML_source_code.png
  :alt: An image HTML source code editor available in the visual editor in Studio.